Jarviniazh/Module-2-Challenge-Stock-Analysis/Stock_Analysis_Written_Report.md

 - Cons: The process of refactoring is very time-consuming.
 And in case if it went wrong, we would have to waste much more time in solving the problem and there are probable chances that it may go wrong due to complexity of the code.

 #### How do these pros and cons apply to refactoring the original VBA script?
 - Pro: The refactoring script save way more execute time than the original one.
-And since we give every variable a dimension such as tickerIndex, the well-defined variables make the script easier to read even the user change in the future.
+And since we give every variable a dimension such as tickerIndex, the well-defined variables make the script easier to read even with other users in the future.
 Meanwhile, based on Steve’s request, he could expand the dataset to included the entire stock market over the last few years with reasonable execute time later.

 - Cons: To make the script more efficient, we introduce more variables, which are needed to declare them properly.
 We must have a clear understanding of each variable and the role it will play in the new script, especially the data type.
 For example, in this project if we dim totalVolunm as integer, there will be a bug report pop up